joeldenning/single-page-react/README.md

 #####What happens when I change the page's hash?

-single-page-react will replace the React component inside of routedElement with the React component whose <code>route</code> attribute matches the hash.
+Single-page-react will replace the React component inside of routedElement with the React component whose <code>route</code> attribute matches the hash.
 Take advantage of React virtual DOM diffing by reusing components; this way re-routing can be almost instantaneous!

 #####Can I pass variables to my <code>routedElement</code>?